 First, we will break down the commission charges of both brokers for placing stock and options trades.
 Lightspeed, with its regular stock trades costing $4.50, is more expensive than Ally Invest's rate of $0 per trade.
 Looking at options, the base fees charged are the same for both brokers, $0.
 Option contracts are pricier at Lightspeed, costing $0.60 versus $0.50 at Ally Invest.
 Instead of flat rate fees, several brokers charge a per-share fee instead.
 For a complete review of trading charges, read our full online broker reviews.

-For our next comparison of these two brokers, being able to trade the way you want is a must.
-Lightspeed supports Stock Trading, Options Trading and Futures Trading while Ally Invest supports Stock Trading, Options Trading, Mutual Funds and Forex Trading.
-When it comes to mutual funds, Ally Invest boasts an offering of 14000 mutual funds compared to Lightspeed's 0 available funds.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Lightspeed provides its clients with Stock Trading, Options Trading and Futures Trading while Ally Invest provides clients access to Stock Trading, Options Trading, Mutual Funds and Forex Trading.
+As far as mutual funds go, Ally Invest boasts an offering of 14000 mutual funds compared to Lightspeed's 0 available funds.

-Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
-Lightspeed makes virtual trading available to clients, while Ally Invest does not.
-For mobile trading, Both Ally Invest and Lightspeed offer clients access to an iPhone App, iPad App and Android App.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Ally Invest while Lightspeed offers none of these.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Lightspeed offers virtual trading while Ally Invest does not.
+For mobile trading, Ally Invest along with Lightspeed both support the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Ally Invest while customers at Lightspeed can have none of these.